HDI-Project/FeatureHub/_sources/faq.md.txt

 # FAQ

-## How do I restart my Feature Factory server?
+## How do I restart my FeatureHub server?

 You may want or be asked to restart your notebook server, possibly in order to access software udpates.
 If you follow these instructions, you will be able to do this without